Menu Icon

 To know about the difference between OCD and OCPD, read OCD vs OCPD: How Do They Differ?

-Individuals with OCPD may have difficulty in forming and maintaining relationships due to their perfectionist tendencies.
+Individuals with OCPD may have difficulty forming and maintaining relationships due to their perfectionist tendencies.
 They may have unrealistic expectations of themselves and others, which can lead to conflict and disappointment.
 For example, they may become upset if their partner is not as punctual or organised as they are, or if their partner does not adhere to their strict standards of cleanliness.

 Individuals with OCPD may also struggle with emotional intimacy, as they may find it difficult to express their feelings and connect with their partner on a deeper level.
 This can lead to feelings of loneliness and isolation, as well as problems in forming and maintaining close relationships.